IVSoftware/alt-graphics-scheme/README.md

 Your question is whether there's another way to use `Graphics.DrawImage` in order to draw the entire screen quickly enough to serve as an animation.

-One "other way" would be to invoke it _indirectly_ by detecting changes to the `myBool` property and modifying the `BackgroundImage` property of the main form in response to that.
-If `myBool` is true, the animation consists of iterating an array of images using `BeginInvoke` so that at least the UI thread will only be blocked during individual frame draws not the entire animation.
-This would also avoid any potential circularity that might be occurring in the `Paint` event handler as it is coded now.
+One "other way" would be to invoke it indirectly by detecting changes to the `myBool` property and modifying the `BackgroundImage` property of the main form in response to that.
+If `myBool` is true, the animation consists of iterating the array of background images.

 When I tested this approach it seemed pretty zippy, but you may have to actually [clone](https://github.com/IVSoftware/alt-graphics-scheme.git) my sample to see whether it's fast enough for your application.